The purpose of the Kentucky

 Transportation Cabinet Minority Internship Program (MIP) is to provide career

-opportunities, as well as hands-on work experiences, in transportation to minorities and women and other individuals who have been, historically excluded.
+opportunities, as well as hands-on work experiences strategically including women and minorities which have been historically excluded.
 It is designed for

 - Session 1: Fall - Application Deadline - July 15th

 - Session 2: Spring - Application Deadline - November 15th